Table of Contents

 Commonly; lime plaster and cement plaster are used in plastering work.
 In this article, we will discuss lime plaster.

 The blended form of lime, sand, and water in definite proportion is lime plaster.

 The plaster in which lime is used as a binding material is known as lime plaster.

-Commonly, non-hydraulic hydrated lime ( also called Slake Lime, or Air Lime, or High Calcium Lime ) is used in this plaster.
+Commonly, non-hydraulic hydrated lime (also called Slake lime, Air Lime, or High Calcium Lime) is used in this plaster.

 Lime plaster is the oldest form of plaster.
 Its history goes back about 7,000 years predating the Romans and Egyptians.

-It is less compact than that of cement plaster and is prone to less cracks.
+It is less compact than that cement plaster and is prone to fewer cracks.

 The proportion of lime and sand for lime plastering is generally taken as 1:3 to 1:4.

 ~ Non-hydraulic lime is mostly used in this plaster.